 International Data Privacy Day is Jan.
 28. According to the National Cyber Security Alliance (NCSA), Data Protection Day had been observed in Europe, and in January 2008, became known as Data Privacy Day in the United States and Canada.
 International Data Protection Day is celebrated on Jan.
 28 to commemorate the 1981 signing of Convention 108, the first legally binding international treaty dealing with privacy and data protection.

 International Data Privacy Day is a great time for you and your kids to make sure you’re doing everything you can to protect your privacy online.
-This year, the day focuses on how the COVID-19 pandemic has made us all more connected than ever … and more at risk.
 Be sure you and your kids know the best practices for keeping safe online, and know what to do if you make a mistake.

 To protect you and your family, the U.S. Federal Trade Commission (FTC) offers these tips: